 We might be a little biased because Garden & Gun is based in Charleston, South Carolina, but the Holy City is one of the most beautiful places to visit during the holiday season.
 Some of the most spectacular displays occur at the Antebellum houses owned by the city’s beloved champion of all things old and beautiful, the Historic Charleston Foundation.
 Founded in 1947 to protect architectural gems across the city, including the 1820 Aiken-Rhett and 1808 Nathaniel Russell house museums, the organization continues to advocate for notable structures today.
-Eager to discover a few décor secrets, we asked Lauren Northup, the Director of Museums at HCF, to take us through the motions of how she and her team of experts bring each historic home in the organization’s orbit into all their holiday splendor.
+Eager to discover a few décor secrets, we asked Lauren Northup, the former Director of Museums at HCF, to take us through the motions of how she and her team of experts bring each historic home in the organization’s orbit into all their holiday splendor.
 Not surprisingly, the planning starts months in advance.
 Herewith, her funny, first-person account of how it all happens, month by month:

 While relaxing on the beach, feel sudden panic when thinking about how to tastefully and economically decorate 20,000 square feet of historic house museum.
 Remember that the HCF Christmas decorations need not include 55 trees, thousands of ornaments, a horse-drawn carriage, and hundreds of feet of fresh garland (though it would be nice).